Sarah Sewall: Early years

-DOD
+Career

+Department of Defense

 In 1993, Sewall moved to the Pentagon, serving as the inaugural Deputy Assistant Secretary of Defense for Peacekeeping and Peace Enforcement Policy.
 She built the peacekeeping office mission, staff, and operations to provide equipment and services to the United Nations.
 She led Defense Department policy during the expansion of UN peacekeeping in Haiti, Somalia, and Bosnia.
-Under her leadership, the Peacekeeping Office also absorbed all DOD humanitarian policy and activities.
+Under her leadership, the Peacekeeping Office also absorbed all United States Department of Defense (DOD) humanitarian policy and activities.

 Harvard and military partnerships

 In 2000, Sewall transitioned to academia, where she helped shape the field of civilian security.
 Sewall joined Harvard's Kennedy School of Government, where she launched the Project on the Means of Intervention, a ground-breaking forum for military and humanitarian actors to engage contentious questions about the conduct of war.
 Succeeding Michael Ignatieff, Sewall served as director of the Carr Center for Human Rights Policy for three years.
 She was also the Minerva Chair at the U.S. Naval War College in 2012.

 As a professor, Sewall taught classes on the tension between values and interests in US foreign policy and on the use of force for almost a decade.
 She is best known for her research on minimizing the effects of war upon civilian populations and her work with military actors to put these ideas into practice.
 She collaborated with General David Petraeus to revise U.S. counterinsurgency doctrine, making humanitarian issues central to the project, and writing an influential introduction to Field Manual FM 3-24.

 Sewall subsequently launched the MARO Project, a partnership with the U.S. Army Peacekeeping Institute, to develop an operational concept for intervening to halt mass atrocities.
 The MARO Handbook: A Military Planning Guide, was incorporated into U.S. Army doctrine.

-Sewall also conceived and led the first major field study on civilian casualty mitigation, which she conducted in Afghanistan with an inter-service team of researchers over 2008-2009.
+Sewall also conceived and led the first major field study on civilian casualty mitigation, which she conducted in Afghanistan with an inter-service team of researchers over 2008–2009.
 The Joint Civilian Casualty Study, as the unclassified version is known, documented the viability of enhancing mission effectiveness while reducing civilian harm and provided recommendations for institutionalizing civilian protection.